-His entire premise as a CO really, depending on how you view it, might cross with Awesome Yet Practical, basically he take every boring strategy in the game and put it in one CO.
-This resulted in a CO with the boring part of an ability of several CO (notably, he has Sami's Infantry and Transport Buff without the Capture speed, money making ability like Colin, and Copter buff from Eagle who buffs every air unit)
+His entire premise as a CO really, depending on how you view it, might cross with Awesome yet Practical; basically, he takes every boring strategy in the game and puts it in one CO.
+This resulted in a CO with the boring part of an ability of several COs (notably, he has Sami's Infantry and Transport Buff without the Capture speed, money-making ability like Colin, and Copter buff from Eagle who buffs every air unit.)

 Lethal Joke Character: In Black Hole Rising, all of his vehicles and ships take a 10% attack penalty and his strongest units, his battle copters, can still be taken down in one hit by any anti-air vehicle.
 But a combination of the aforementioned Goddamned Bats and the fact that his copters are truly deadly once he's on a roll can make him almost as bad as Grit.

 Mugging the Monster: The first time Adder faces Sensei, he belittles him as nothing more than an old fart.
 Once he gets trounced he realizes he just picked on a legendary CO with quite the reputation from his past.

 Nerf: Copped a huge one in Dual Strike.
 His vehicles got stronger, but his infantry lost 30% of their attack power.

 On the other hand, the faster CO power charge make him capable of spamming his absurdly useful CO power, making him a far more annoying CO to play against.
 There's a good reason hes considered broken.

 Older and Wiser: Sensei is implied to have been the CO Mr. Yamamoto from Super Famicom Wars.